fwyr/NoFakeNewsApp/README.md

 Fake news can be extremely malicious, inculcating misinformation into those who believe it.
 Amid the COVID-19 pandemic, fake news has spread rapidly within many communities.
 As more people pay attention to news, during the pandemic, the general population is more susceptible to the intake of fake news.

-Therefore, NoFakeNews was created to prevent the spreading of fake news and improve the quality of social perspectives held by social citzens.
+Therefore, REALISER was created to prevent the spreading of fake news and improve the quality of social perspectives held by social citzens.

 ### Project Status